IVSoftware/ui-form-multithreading/readme.md

     }
 ***

-The 'other'' 10 forms use this class which mocks a binding source like this:
+The 'other' 10 forms use this class which mocks a binding source like this:

     public partial class FormWithLongRunningTask : Form, INotifyPropertyChanged {